ikding/data_sci_job_search/slideshow.md

   * Algorithm questions
   * Code debugging, profiling, unit testing...
 * Understand your audience and get an idea of what they are looking for
 * Important to make the interview "interactive" by "thinking out loud!"

+**Call to Action:** `¯\_(ツ)_/¯`

+---
+### Behavioral Interview:

+* The behavioral questions are asked to figure out if you work will with others, how you handle conflicts, etc
+* Make sure to back up your answers with examples!
+(If you can tell a convincing story, even better)
+* One popular approach to is to use the STAR (Situation / Task / Action / Result) format
+  * Situation: context of your story
+  * Task: what was required of you
+  * Activity: what you actually did
+  * Result: how well the situation played out

+<p style="text-align:left;">Call to action:</p>

+* Behavioral interview prep references: [1](https://www.indeed.com/career-advice/interviewing/how-to-prepare-for-a-behavioral-interview), [2](https://www.glassdoor.com/blog/guide/how-to-prepare-for-a-behavioral-interview/), [3](https://hr.berkeley.edu/sites/default/files/attachments/behavioral-interview-tips-examples.pdf)
+* Think about your past experiences and come up with answers for some popular questions (teamwork, conflict resolution, biggest strengths and weaknesses, etc.)

 ---
 ### Business Case Interviews